M-Kopa

-M-Kopa (M for mobile, kopa is Swahili for borrow) is an African connected asset financing platform that provides underbanked customers in Africa to essential products including solar lighting, televisions, fridges, smartphones & financial services.
-M-Kopa was launched commercially in 2012 and is headquartered in Nairobi.
-The company is currently operating in Kenya, Nigeria and Uganda.
+M-Kopa (M for mobile, kopa is Swahili for borrow, stylized as M-KOPA) is a UK-headquartered emerging market fintech platform that provides affordable smartphones and digital financial services.
+M-Kopa was launched commercially in 2012 and is headquartered in London.
+The company is currently operating in Kenya, Nigeria, Ghana, Uganda and South Africa.

+M-KOPA uses a financing model based on daily repayments, providing affordable smartphones integrated with financial services that fit with the cash flow of underseved individuals who earn their income on a daily basis.

 History

 In 2010, Moore and Hughes, with banker Chad Larson founded the start-up in Nairobi that became M-Kopa the following year.
 Hughes previously set up and ran M-Pesa at Vodafone, a mobile phone-based money transfer, financing and microfinancing service, where Moore also worked whilst completing his MBA.
 Larson and Moore were fellow MBA students at Oxford University.